carlsborg/dust/README.md

 > dust$ @work\* Y

-the interactive command continues on all nodes where the response was sent.
+sends a Y to all the nodes named work\* and the apt-get script continues.

 ### Enter a fully interactive raw shell on a single node

 > dust$ @worker2

-This enters the a regular interactive shell session on worker2 -- for running full screen console apps such as vim or top.
+This enters the a regular interactive ssh shell on worker2 -- for running full screen console apps such as vim or top.
 Reuseing the same ssh session as the one above, but in char buffered mode.

 When done, exit the shell completely ($exit) or keep it going in the background (Ctrl-C x3) for future line